North Elmham Castle

-North Elmham Castle, also known as North Elmham Bishops Castle and North Elmham Bishops Chapel, is a ruined castle in the village of North Elmham, in the county of Norfolk.
+North Elmham Castle, also known as North Elmham Bishops Castle and North Elmham Bishops Chapel, is a ruined castle in the village of North Elmham, in the county of Norfolk, England.

 History

 The castle was built on the site of the Anglo-Saxon cathedral of Elmham in the 11th century.
 It was the see of Herbert de Losinga, Bishop of Norwich.

-On 29 December 1387 Henry le Despenser, Bishop of Norwich, obtained a licence to crenellate the church.
+On 29 December 1387, Henry le Despenser, Bishop of Norwich, obtained a licence to crenellate the church.
 He then fortified the structure into a double-moated castle.

-The castle fell into disrepair during the 16th century, and by the 19th century nothing was visible above ground.
+The castle fell into disrepair during the 16th century and, by the 19th century, nothing was visible above ground.

 Present

 English Heritage, which currently stewards the site, excavated it during the 1970s, revealing the earthworks and ruins.
 Remains of a kitchen hearth, arches, cathedral towers, and walls are all visible.
 Visitation of the ruins is free and open year-round.
 The castle is a grade I listed building and a scheduled monument.